 Of course, anytime a driver is negligent or careless a serious accident may result in injuries.

-Common Types of Injuries Suffered in Louisville Auto Accidents
+Common Types of Injuries Suffered in Kentucky Auto Accidents

 Every accident injury is unique and depends on exactly how the accident occurred and other factors such as your underlying medical conditions.
 There are, however, certain kinds of injuries that commonly occur in motor vehicle accidents and those injuries include: